Unveiling The Walt Disney Co (DIS)'s Value: Is It Really Priced

 Profitability and Growth

-Consistent profitability is a hallmark of a less risky investment.
-The Walt Disney Co has maintained profitability for 9 out of the past 10 years, with an operating margin of 8.49%, ranking it favorably within the industry.
-The company's profitability rank is 7 out of 10, which reflects its sound financial performance.
-However, growth is equally critical, and The Walt Disney Co's average annual revenue growth of 2.7% is somewhat middling, indicating that while the company is stable, its growth is not outpacing many competitors.
+Consistent profitability is a key indicator of a company's long-term viability.
+The Walt Disney Co has achieved profitability for 9 out of the past 10 years, with an operating margin that outperforms 72.27% of its competitors in the Media - Diversified industry.
+This level of profitability, combined with a robust growth profile, positions The Walt Disney Co favorably for future investment.
+The company's 3-year average annual revenue growth of 10.3% and EBITDA growth rate of 30.1% underscore its potential for creating shareholder value.

 ROIC vs WACC

-The comparison of Return on Invested Capital (ROIC) to the Weighted Average Cost of Capital (WACC) is a crucial measure of profitability.
-Ideally, ROIC should exceed WACC to indicate that a company is generating sufficient returns.
-For The Walt Disney Co, the ROIC is currently 2.89, which is below the WACC of 10.43, suggesting that the company's investments are not yielding returns higher than its capital costs.
+The comparison between a company's Return on Invested Capital (ROIC) and its Weighted Average Cost of Capital (WACC) is a measure of profitability and value creation.
+The Walt Disney Co's ROIC over the past 12 months stands at 3.48, which is below its WACC of 10.7, indicating that the company is not currently generating a surplus over its cost of capital.
+This aspect of the company's financial performance requires careful consideration by potential investors.

 Conclusion

-Overall, The Walt Disney Co (DIS, Financial) appears to be significantly undervalued.
-The company's financial condition is stable, and its profitability is reasonable.
-However, its growth and the ROIC versus WACC comparison indicate areas where improvement is needed.
-For those interested in a deeper dive into The Walt Disney Co's financials, further information can be found in the company's 30-Year Financials here.
+Overall, The Walt Disney Co (DIS, Financial) stock exhibits signs of being significantly undervalued.
+The company's financial condition and profitability are deemed fair, with growth rates that are competitive within the industry.
+For a more detailed examination of The Walt Disney Co's financials, potential investors can explore the company's 30-Year Financials here.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.